rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 This is _how Alternative_ works.  (... or is it?
 See next section)

 IMO, maintainable code using `<|>` should also avoid including "catch all" elements.
-So restrictive at the end is bad, permissive is bad
+So, restrictive at the end is bad, permissive is bad

 > _In fact, it's better if you don't speak at all, Peregrin Took._

-`Alternative` makes it super easy to write code,  it does not make it easy to maintain it.
+`Alternative` makes it easy to write code,  it does not make it easy to maintain it.
+It is a trade-off we need to accept.
+Do we?

 ## Missing Instances